-I would like to tell you about a new AWS feature that will allow you to make even better use of Amazon Virtual Private Cloud and Amazon Simple Storage Service (S3).
+I would like to tell you about a new AWS feature that will allow you to make even better use of Amazon Virtual Private Cloud (Amazon VPC) and Amazon Simple Storage Service (Amazon S3).
 As you probably know, S3 provides you with secure, durable, and highly scalable object storage.
-You can use the Virtual Private Cloud to create a logically isolated section of the AWS Cloud, with full control over a virtual network that you define.
+You can use the Amazon VPC to create a logically isolated section of the AWS Cloud, with full control over a virtual network that you define.

 When you create a VPC, you use security groups and access control lists (ACLs) to control inbound and outbound traffic.
 Until now, if you wanted your EC2 instances to be able to access public resources, you had to use an Internet Gateway, and potentially manage some NAT instances.

 Today we are simplifying access to S3 resources from within a VPC by introducing the concept of a VPC Endpoint.
 These endpoints are easy to configure, highly reliable, and provide a secure connection to S3 that does not require a gateway or NAT instances.